Cotton is the world’s oldest commercial crop and one of the most important fiber crops in the global textile industry.

 Although world cotton production is dominated by China, India and the US, cotton is vital for the survival of many low income countries in Central and West Asia and Africa – it accounts, in value terms, for 26.4% of Benin’s exports and 58.7% of Burkina Faso’s.

-Cotton farmers in developing countries, including leading producers like India and China, live in hardship.
+Cotton farmers in the Global South, including leading producers like India and China, live in hardship.
 As many as 100 million households are directly engaged in cotton production and an estimated 300 million people work in the cotton sector when family labor, farm labor and workers in ancillary services such as transportation, ginning, baling and storage are taken into account.
 For farmers, the challenges range from the impact of climate change, poor prices for seed cotton, through to competition from highly subsidized producers in rich countries and poor terms of trade.
 In particular, government subsidies for cotton farmers in rich countries, particularly the US, create a market with artificially low prices that small-scale farmers are unable to compete in.